Paul-Ramshaw/Sportify/README.md

 The Sportify-Firebase-admin can be used to seed the database with sample data.
 For more information, take a look at:
 [Sportify-Firebase-admin](https://github.com/Paul-Ramshaw/Sportify-Firebase-Admin).

+## Google Maps API

+Sportify uses the google maps api.
+To get maps up and running on your local project create a google maps api key by following the 'get started' instructions on the google maps developer platform (https://developers.google.com/maps).
+Add your api key to your .env file.

 ## Dependencies

 - [firebase](https://www.npmjs.com/package/firebase)